 Pumpkin purée adds an autumnal twist to these classic oatmeal chocolate chip cookies.

-This maple-sweetened granola is too good to serve only for Halloween.
+This maple-sweetened granola tied to Halloween — but delicious enough to be eaten year-round.
 Pumpkin purée helps the oats clump while they bake to achieve plenty of crunchy clusters.

 If you have just a half-cup of pumpkin purée left, you can make yourself a glass of this sweet smoothie that tastes like dessert but is totally acceptable for breakfast.